5G-MAG/Getting-Started/pages/3gpp-ran-and-core-platforms/tutorials/5gnetwork.md

 #### PLMN ID and TAC information

 Our setup will be using PLMN ID (MCC/MNC) 001/01 and TAC 7.
+5GC and gNodeB will be running in the same machine (we use the default binding addresses).
 This information needs to be loaded into the NRF and AMF config files (and the gNB).

 Modify `/etc/open5gs/nrf.yaml` to set the Serving PLMN ID: